daveb-dev/eca/README.md

 * M. L. Rizzo.
 Statistical Computing with R.

 ## 9. Multilevel Monte Carlo method
+The Monte Carlo is one of the most common approaches of approximating the expectation of a random variable $X(\omega)$.
+From the weak law of large numbers theorem, the required number of samples depends on the variance for a given accuracy to achieve.
+If the variance is small, the Monte Carlo method even with few samples can be of high accuracy.
+One of the classic methods of variance reduction involves a telescoping sum called multilevel Monte Carlo method.
+By computing relatively few samples at the hight level, but lots of samples at the coarse level, we substaintially save in terms of the total computation.

+### References:

+* M. B. Giles.
+Multilevel Monte Carlo Path Simulation.

 ## 10. Krylov Subspace Iteration Methods
 Important methods for the numerical solution of eigenvalue problems and systems of linear equations, such as the Lanczos or the CG method are based on the projection onto a Krylov subspace.
 Given a matrix $A\in\mathbb{R}^{n\times n}$ and a vector $\boldsymbol{v}\in \mathbb{R}^n, n\in N$, the Krylov space is defined according to $\mathcal{K}_m(A,\boldsymbol{v}):=\{\boldsymbol{v},Av,\cdots,A^{m-1}\boldsymbol{v}\}$.
 Of particular interest are the approximation properties of these subspaces and the relation between them.